 Your State Pension will be payable once you reach your State Pension Age (SPA).
-Currently, for men and women the SPA will be equalised at age 66 by October 2020 and then it will rise in stages to age 68 by 2046.
+Currently, for men and women the SPA is now age 66 for everyone who has not reached this point and then it will rise in stages to age 68 by 2046.

 You have the option to carry on working after the Plan's retirement age and continue to contribute to your pension account.
-The Company will also continue to contribute, until you leave the Plan, up to age 75.
+The Company will also continue to contribute until you leave the Plan.